prestodb/presto/presto-docs/src/main/sphinx/functions/array.rst

     Returns an array of elements in ``x`` but not in ``y``, without duplicates.

+.. function:: array_frequency(array(bigint)) -> map(bigint, int)

+    Returns a map: keys are the unique elements in the ``array``, values are how many times the key appears.
+    Ignores null elements.
+Empty array returns empty map.

+.. function:: array_frequency(array(varchar)) -> map(varchar, int)

+    Returns a map: keys are the unique elements in the ``array``, values are how many times the key appears.
+    Ignores null elements.
+Empty array returns empty map.

 .. function:: array_intersect(x, y) -> array

     Returns an array of the elements in the intersection of ``x`` and ``y``, without duplicates.